Robbie Willmott: International career

 Willmott was first called up for England C duty in February 2011 but had to withdraw from the squad to face Belgium in the semi-finals of the International Challenge trophy due to injury.

 He was once again called up for England C in August 2011 in a squad for a friendly with India U23.
 However, the game was cancelled shortly afterwards.

 He finally made his England C debut in a friendly against Gibraltar on 15 November 2011, starting the match before being replaced at half time in a 3–1 defeat.

+Coaching career

+On 27 April 2026, Willmott was appointed manager of Cymru South club Newport City.

 Style of play

-Willmott is comfortable playing on either wing or as a wing back and sometimes centrally as an attacking midfielder.
-His pace and ability to dribble and cross make him a formidable opponent when he is on top of his game.
+Willmott is comfortable playing on either wing or as a wing-back, and has also played centrally as an attacking midfielder.
+He is known for his pace and his ability to dribble and deliver crosses.